Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: Nucleon decays involving an ALP

 \section{Nucleon decays involving an ALP}

-In this work, we consider BNV two-body decays of octet baryons and three-body decays of nucleons involving an ALP, with the leading-order Feynman diagrams shown in \cref{fig:Feyndiagram}.
-We first derive the general expressions for the amplitude squared and the resulting decay width by exploiting the BNV hadronic interactions obtained in the preceding section along with the usual baryon ChPT interactions.
+We consider BNV two-body decays of octet baryons and three-body decays of nucleons involving an ALP, with the leading-order Feynman diagrams shown in \cref{fig:Feyndiagram}.
+We first derive general expressions for the amplitude squared and resulting decay width by exploiting BNV hadronic interactions obtained in the preceding section along with the usual baryon ChPT interactions.
 These results provide the necessary input for the subsequent phenomenological analysis.
-Next, we study the differential distribution with respect to the momenta of final-state particles, which is crucial both for disentangling the operator structures and for deriving constraints on the interactions from experimental data.
+Further, we study differential distribution with respect to the momenta of final-state particles, which is crucial for disentangling operator structures and deriving constraints on interactions from experimental data.